Jim Mattis: War in Afghanistan

 Mattis led the 1st Marine Expeditionary Brigade as its commanding officer upon promotion to brigadier general.
-It was as a regimental commander that he earned his nickname and call sign, "CHAOS", an acronym for "Colonel Has Another Outstanding Solution", which was initially somewhat tongue-in-cheek.
+It was as a regimental commander that he earned his nickname and call sign, "CHAOS", an acronym for "Colonel Has Another Outstanding Solution", which was initially somewhat tongue in cheek.

-During the initial planning for the War in Afghanistan, Mattis led Task Force 58 in operations in the southern part of the country beginning in November 2001, becoming the first Marine Corps officer to command a Naval Task Force in combat.
-According to Mattis, his objective upon arriving in Afghanistan was "make sure that the enemy didn't feel like they had any safe haven, to destroy their sense of security in southern Afghanistan, to isolate Kandahar from its lines of communication, and to move against Kandahar."
+During the initial planning for the War in Afghanistan, Mattis led Task Force 58 in operations in the southern part of the country beginning in November 2001.
+This led to him becoming the first Marine Corps officer to command a Naval Task Force in combat.
+According to Mattis, his objective upon arriving in Afghanistan was to "make sure that the enemy didn't feel like they had any safe haven, to destroy their sense of security in southern Afghanistan, to isolate Kandahar from its lines of communication, and to move against Kandahar".
 In December 2001, an airstrike carried out by a B-52 bomber inadvertently targeted a position held by US special operations troops and Afghan militiamen in Uruzgan Province.
 Numerous men were wounded in the incident, but Mattis repeatedly refused to dispatch helicopters from the nearby Camp Rhino to recover them, citing operational safety concerns.
 Instead, an Air Force helicopter flew from Uzbekistan to ferry the men to the Marine Corps base where helicopters sat readily available but unauthorized to fly.
 Captain Jason Amerine blamed the delay caused by Mattis's refusal to order a rescue operation for the deaths of several men.
 Amerine wrote, "Every element in Afghanistan tried to help us except the closest friendly unit, commanded by Mattis," though he also wrote that "none of that was assessed properly because the [5th Special Forces Group] chose not to call for a formal investigation".
 This episode was used against Mattis when he was nominated for defense secretary in 2016.

 Mattis describes being presented with the location of Osama bin Laden in December 2001 and creating a plan to kill him that was never executed.

-While serving in Afghanistan as a brigadier general, Mattis was known as an officer who engaged his men with "real leadership."
+While serving in Afghanistan as a brigadier general, Mattis was known as an officer who engaged his men with "real leadership".
 A young Marine officer, Nathaniel Fick, said he witnessed Mattis in a fighting hole talking with a sergeant and lance corporal: "No one would have questioned Mattis if he'd slept eight hours each night in a private room, to be woken each morning by an aide who ironed his uniforms and heated his MREs.
 But there he was, in the middle of a freezing night, out on the lines with his Marines."